kodeschreiber/wezeka/docs/factor.md

   - entry
   - exec
   - env
+  - endo
+  - expo

 Meta sections are structured as:
 ```
 [entry name]
   url=
   tag=
-  prefix=
   env=env1 ... envN
-  exec=exec1 ... execN
-  requires=req1 ... reqN
-  noclean=true|false
-  verbose=true|false
-  freeze=true|false
+  exec=exec_ref
+  endo=expo_ref
 ```
 Here are the rules to the CONF file:
 1. `url` should specify the location to the target GIT repository.
 It is required.
 2. `tag` must be a valid tag in that repository.
 The default is `master`
-3. `requires` is a space-separated list of other resource names.
-They will be built first.
+3. `endo` specifies an isolated environment section by the given name
 4. `env` is a space-separated list of section names in the `factor.conf`.
 Add entries to those sections; this will automatically export shell variables for your build scripts (no need to put 'export')
-5. `prefix` is the final destination of your resource's build.
-It will given as the variable `PREFIX` in your build script.
-This value changes if `isolate` is defined.
-You may also use the `%git%` variable to specify the path your GIT project root.
-6. `script` is the location of the buildscript to execute in the module's directory.
-The scipt must be set as execuatble.
-You may use the `%git%` syntax to specifiy the location.
+5. `exec` is the name of the section to execute in the module's directory.

 Exec sections are free-form.
 They should be treated as parts to a script, later combined by reference in the `entry` section.
 Here's what one could look like:
 ```